MiriamPapp/photo-forum/docs/index.md

   AWS is handled through the aws command line.
 To set up the needed tools follow the instructions in _"[How to install the aws tools on your computer](./awstoolssetup)"_.
 7. **AWS-account**
   Because you will run the service on AWS you need an account there.
-AWS requires you to give them a payment method in advance.
-Don't be afraid to do that - you can set limits and alarms for your costs and the software has a low footprint regarding costs.
-Usually you have to pay nothing within the first year and after that the costs are very low.
   To set up an account follow the instructions in _"[How to set up your AWS account](./awssetup)"_.